Home Syllabus Lecture lesson Assignment Lab Example Reference MyLS

 Learning Activities, Assignments, and Examinations

 Class participation is mandatory.
 Reading the weekly lessons is required.
-All content covered in lectures and lessons is included in tests.
+All contents covered in lectures and lessons are tested in midterm and final exam.

-Assignments must be submitted to the MyLS dropbox before the due date at 11:59 pm.
+Assignments and labs must be submitted to the MyLS dropbox before the due date at 11:59 pm.
 Late or missed submissions will not be accepted.
-Every submission will be tested and marked.
+Every submission will be tested, marked, and graded.
 Programs that fail marking test compiling will receive a mark of zero.

-The midterm exam will be held in person and is closed book.
+The midterm exam will be held in person, is paper-based, is closed book.
 It will be conducted in class at the scheduled time as shown in the Lecture Schedule table.

 The final exam will be held in person, is paper-based, and is closed book.
-The Final Examination will be scheduled by the Examinations Office of the University.
+The final exam will be scheduled by the Examinations Office of the University.
 I will provide you with the date, time, and location as soon as they become available.

-Lab sessions are optional and lab tasks are not graded as part of the overall evaluation.
+Addenting lab sessions are optional.
+Lab task submissions are required and graded as part of the overall evaluation.

 Lecture Schedule